Stimmot/CodeSamples/README.md

 # CodeSamples

-This repository hosts several scripts that are taken from projects to present code excerpts.
+This repository hosts several scripts that are taken from various programming projects.

 For questions or remarks please contact the holder of this repository.